 There are several types of birth control you can use while sexually active.
-It’s important to practice safe sex even if you are avoiding getting pregnant.
+It’s important to practice safe sex or abstinence if you are avoiding getting pregnant.
 Birth control such as condoms can also prevent STIs and STDs.
 When choosing contraceptives, there are several things to consider.
 Let’s dive into all the kinds of birth control.

 Different Types of Birth Control